abhineshchandra1234/scope-functions-in-kotlin/README.md

 # Scope functions in kotlin

 This project tells about the scope function in kotlin.
-After going through this repo you will clear about when to use which scope functions and what are the differences between them.
+After going through this repo you will be clear about when to use which scope functions and what are the differences between them.